ZDroid/XDroid/README.md

 * `site`
 * `feed`

+Don't change other variables, except you want to rewrite code.

 To change range of feed items for parse, change `n` in `range(1, n)` at L76.

 ### Adding a new command